-Many Craft Taprooms Shuttered, for now, Amid COVID 19
+Many Craft Taprooms Shuttered, for now, Amid Pandemic

-Your editor reached out to the majority of top 50 craft brewers this morning on their production readiness and more amid the spread of COVID-19, which is starting to paralyze on premise businesses, and workforces everywhere.
+Your editor reached out to the majority of top 50 craft brewers this morning on their production readiness and more amid the spread of the pandemic, which is starting to paralyze on premise businesses, and workforces everywhere.

 We’ve gotten just a few responses back so far from this usually candid group.
 It’s likely that producers are still trying to figure out solid ground, as the situation changes daily.
 And they’re busy.
 Really busy.

 Indeed, it’s become pretty apparent that, despite scores of states — including New York, New Jersey, Connecticut, California, Ohio, Illinois, Kentucky, Maryland, Massachusetts, Washington, Louisiana, Pennsylvania, and Indiana — having already relegated bars and restaurants to basically takeout and delivery, restrictions on gatherings will only continue to mount.
 Just within the last couple hours, the San Francisco Chronicle reported a “shelter in place” order expected to go into effect at midnight tonight for six counties (San Francisco, Santa Clara, San Mateo, Marin, Contra Costa and Alameda), which would see local residents (more than 6.7 million people) directed “to stay inside their homes and away from others as much as possible for the next three weeks.”
 The SF Chronicle calls it “the strictest measure of its kind in the country.”